PlayStation Plus Collection will allow PS5 users to play select PS4 games

-Sony has announced a new perk for PlayStation Plus members which allows the ability to play a selection of PS4 titles for free on the PS5.
+Sony has announced a new perk for PlayStation Plus members which allows subscribers to play a selection of PS4 titles for free on the PS5.

 - Read More: Sony PlayStation 5: release date, launch games, controller and everything you need to know

-Described as “generation defining PS4 games”, the new benefit works similarly to Xbox Game Pass, and will be available for the PS5 on launch day.
-The PlayStation Plus Collection allows members to download and play a selection of PS4 titles on the next-gen system for no additional charge.
+The PlayStation Plus Collection will feature a bundle of titles described as “generation defining PS4 games” and works similarly to the Xbox Game Pass.
+The package will allow members to download and play a selection of PS4 titles on the next-gen system for no additional charge, and will be available for the PS5 on launch day.

-Amongst the selection are classic first-party titles such as The Last of Us: Remastered, God Of War, and Uncharted 4: A Thief’s End.
-On the other hand, many third-party titles include, Batman: Arkham Knight, Final Fantasy XV, and Monster Hunter: World.
+Amongst the selection are classic first-party titles such as The Last of Us: Remastered, God Of War and Uncharted 4: A Thief’s End.
+The third-party titles include Batman: Arkham Knight, Final Fantasy XV, Monster Hunter: World and more.
 No word has been made on whether more titles will be added to the service at a later date.

 You can check out the full list of games in the trailer below: